-The PicoScope 4444, 4824 and 4000A Series of PC Oscilloscopes from Pico Technology are compact, high-resolution scope units designed to replace traditional benchtop oscilloscopes.
+The PicoScope 4000 Series of PC Oscilloscopes from Pico Technology is a range of compact, high-resolution scope units designed to replace traditional benchtop oscilloscopes.

-This Programmer's Guide explains how to use the ps4000a API, the Application Programming Interface for the PicoScope 4000 Series (A API) and PicoScope 4000A Series oscilloscopes.
+This Programmer's Guide explains how to use the ps4000a API, the Application Programming Interface for the PicoScope 4000 Series (A API) oscilloscopes.
 The ps4000a API supports the following models:

-- PicoScope 4444 4-channel differential oscilloscope (product web page) - PicoScope 4824 8-channel oscilloscope (product web page) - PicoScope 4224A 2-channel oscilloscope (product web page) - PicoScope 4424A 4-channel oscilloscope (product web page) - PicoScope 4824A 8-channel oscilloscope (product web page)
+- PicoScope 4444 4-channel differential oscilloscope (product web page) - PicoScope 4824 8-channel oscilloscope (product web page)

-Other oscilloscopes in the PicoScope 4000 Series use an older API called ps4000.
+Other oscilloscopes in the PicoScope 4000 Series use the ps4000 API.
 This is documented in the original PicoScope 4000 Series Programmer's Guide.